The Top Food Intolerance Symptoms Of Hidden Food Sensitivities

 Food is medicine, and yet, food can also be one of the biggest contributors to chronic health problems.
 Our bodies are alive because of the way the foods we eat either feed health or feed disease.
 You may think you already know this.
 No sugar and junk food, obviously, right?
 But food triggers can be much more subtle than fast-food French fries and supersized sodas.

 Much of your individual body’s reactions to the foods you eat come from your unique biochemistry, microbiome configuration, lifestyle, stress level, and immune status.
-I have seen the healthiest foods flare up symptoms in one person, contributing to inflammation in their muscles and joints, digestive problems, and brain fog, while the next person can thrive on those same foods.
+I have seen the healthiest foods flare up food intolerance symptoms in one person, contributing to inflammation in their muscles and joints, digestive problems, and brain fog, while the next person can thrive on those same foods.
 How can the same food be good medicine for one person and bad medicine for another?
 I see three primary causes for this apparent discrepancy:

 Food allergies: True food allergies come from an immediate and severe reaction of the immune system to some aspect of a particular food.
 Symptoms of an allergic reaction can include rashes, itching, hives, and swelling, or even anaphylaxis, which involves swelling of the airways and difficulty breathing which can be fatal.